microsoft/WebTemplateStudio/docs/contributing/getting-started-developers.md

 1. Run `./build-client.sh` from the _build folder.
 2. Open the `src/client` folder using `VSCode`.
-3. On the terminal run `yarn` or `yarn install`.
-Note that the first time you run this it can take some time.
 3. Start the client using `yarn start` to begin development in the browser.
 We recommend using a chromium based browser such as Chrome.

 More info: